 Remember, the tickets themselves are free.
 No tickets are required for regular Sunday masses or some of the special events but expect big crowds and arrive early.

-What to Know about Attending a Wednesday General Audience with the Pope:
+Attending a Wednesday General Audience With the Pope

 Wednesday Papal Audiences usually take place in Saint Peter's Square at 10:00 or 10:30 AM and last about 90 minutes.
 To enter you will have to go through security as instructed by the guards.
 If you want to get a good seat, you should arrive about 3 hours in advance.